mancinis/SLitrani-source/README.md

   Firstly read it all, its good to get an overview of what we are doing and why.
   Secondly use common sense, if you know a better way of doing what I'm trying to do, do it (and let me know how :)
   Code for terminal is written like:
-  >cd root
+    cd root
-  enter this: "cd root" in your terminal application, but skip the ">".
+  enter this: "cd root" in your terminal application.
   Any issues with this code please post an issue in GitHub.
   Finally if you have issues that cant be solved there my email address is m.d.abbott@warwick.ac.uk